charlieliu2001/dotnet-codespaces-ResumeAnalyzer/readme.md

 # Adanomad Resume Analyzer Challenge

-I wrote the frontend page on the GitHub .NET Codespace.
+I wrote the frontend page on the GitHub .NET Codespace with razor.

-This repo originally built a Weather API using Minimal APIs, opens Swagger so you can call and test the API, and displays the data in a web application using Blazor with .NET 8.

-I directly edited the frontend razor page to accomplish resume analysis.

 ## Overview

-This app takes in resume information, and generates both a word cloud of the most frequently mentioned words and the top 5 most frequently mentioned technical skills.
+This app takes in resume information, and uses the D3.js library to generate both a word cloud of the most frequently mentioned words and the top 5 most frequently mentioned technical skills.
+Because this is just the front end, the data doesn't actually get sent to the backend for any further processing.
+Everything is done on the razor page with html, css, and javascript.

 ### Run Options